juju/docs/src/en/introducing-2.0.md

 # Introducing Juju 2.0

-If you are familiar with Juju, you are no doubt excited to get started with the wealth of exciting new features introduced in the new 2.0 release (and if you haven't tried Juju before, see [this introduction](./about-juju.html) ).
+If you are familiar with Juju, you are no doubt excited to get started with the wealth of powerful new features introduced in the new 2.0 release (and if you haven't tried Juju before, see [this introduction](./about-juju.html) ).
 But what are the new features?
 What has changed?
 This page will give you an overview of the significant changes that you really